pwt/docker-airconnect-arm/README.md

 # Add AirPlay to All Sonos Speakers Using AirConnect and Docker on a Raspberry Pi

-This Dockerfile builds a docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi, and focused on Sonos speakers.
+This project provides a docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi, and focused on Sonos speakers.
 It starts the `airupnp-arm` service to enable AirPlay for any and all Sonos speakers and devices.
 The service is configured to exclude Sonos players that have native AirPlay 2 capability, preventing duplicate AirPlay entries.

 It has been tested on the following Raspberry Pi models: